 The care we have received from Tommy’s so far has been incredible, the post mortem that we had carried out on Millie was inconclusive but Tommy’s has actually been able to give us a reason as to why Millie passed away.
 To be given an answer (not definitive) but a pretty sound reason is just indescribable, it has helped me with my feelings of guilt and of letting her down and it also means if I fall pregnant again we will have a care plan put into place for us and care second to none through their clinics.
 The clinic is marvellous.

 What would you say to someone who has not taken part in an event before and nervous about the challenge/fundraising?

 I would say if someone is nervous of the challenge or fundraising - just go for it.
 We were extremely nervous but the feeling of accomplishment that this challenge has given us is incredible.
 It's given us a focus and it's getting us fit!
 You don't know what you are capable of until you try!

-If you would like to run for Tommy's in the London Landmarks Half-Marathon, 2018 is now full but you can apply for the 2019 race.
+If you would like to run for Tommy's in the London Landmarks Half-Marathon, registration for 2020 is now open.

 There are times when it all feels like too much, but at those times I think of my daughter, who was such a fighter, and suddenly everything seems more manageable again.

 "I truly feel without the support of the EPU and the peace of mind given to us through the Tommy's study we would not be where we are today."